 But Wait, There’s More…

-Invite Everyone to the Grand Opening with GMB
+Invite Everyone to the Grand Opening with GBP

 Having an online presence before a business officially opens to the public was once reserved for multi-location businesses that could leverage their existing social media platforms to announce new locations.
-But now, everyone gets a chance to do it on Google My Business.
+But now, everyone gets a chance to do it on Google Business Profile.

-This week, Google announced that GMB will now allow businesses that are not yet open to create a listing before their grand opening.
-Wouldn’t it be great to inaugurate the listing with a super deal announced exclusively on GMB?
-Businesses can also create an event on their GMB listing to invite everyone to their grand opening.
+This week, Google announced that GBP will now allow businesses that are not yet open to create a listing before their grand opening.
+Wouldn’t it be great to inaugurate the listing with a super deal announced exclusively on GBP?
+Businesses can also create an event on their GBP listing to invite everyone to their grand opening.
 (Remember, while most posts expire after 7 days, an event will not expire until it passes.)

 Optimization Is Key Since Less Consumers Are Clicking